wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-make-phone-calls-with-swiftui.md

 * Xcode 12 and Swift 5 or greater.
 * [Cocoapods](https://cocoapods.org) to install the Vonage Client SDK for iOS.
 * [ngrok](https://ngrok.com) for exposing your local machine to the internet.
-* Our Command Line Interface.
-It can be installed with `npm install nexmo-cli@beta -g`.
+* Our Command Line Interface, which you can install with `npm install @vonage/cli -g`.

 <sign-up></sign-up>